 My daughter was exactly the same way, until we got her involved in something SHE wanted to do.
 Then the “laziness” vanished.
 Literally vanished, like into thin air.
 I’m not even kidding.
 It was like night and day.
 She was a totally different athlete.
 We were in complete shock.
 Then we thought, maybe it’s just a phase.
 Maybe it’s just the excitement of something “new.”

-Nope, she continues to show us, day in and day out, year after year, that she’s not lazy after all.
+Nope, to this day, she continues to show us, day in and day out, year after year, that she’s not lazy after all.